May 15, 2018

 On February 1, 2018, the Specific Claims Tribunal (“SCT”) released its decision in Siska Band v Her Majesty the Queen in Right of Canada, 2018 SCTC 2, The specific claim arises from an alleged “taking” of land in 1885 from reserves set aside from the Siska Band in 1878.
 The disputed land involves portions of Zacht Indian Reserve No. 5 and Nahamanak Indian Reserve No. 7 (the “Reserves”) and is located within a railway right of way (“ROW”) created in 1885 pursuant to The Government Railways Act, SC 1881 (41 Vict), c 25 (the “GRA”) (para 1).

 March 7, 2018

 Maurice Law has filed the suit against the Government of Canada, the Government of Saskatchewan, the Saskatchewan Health Authority, the Athabasca Health Authority, and various doctors involved in the sterilization of Indigenous women.
-For information about this class action please visit the Tubal Ligation Class Action Tab on our website.
+For information about this class action please visit the Forced Sterilization Class Action Tab on our website.

 February 8, 2018

 Maurice Law applauds the Government of Alberta’s recent decision to put Indigenous partnerships in the driver’s seat throughout the next phase of Alberta’s Renewable Electricity Program.